AG7GN/images/README-archive-20200901.md

 		- Note that newer versions of the Nexus DR-X have an LED that turns on when the button is pressed for 2 <= *t* < 5 and turns off again when the button continues to be pressed for *t* >= 5 to give you a visual cue as to when to release the button to reboot or shutdown.
 		- Older "DigiLink" boards (prior to the [Nexus DR-X](http://wb7fhc.com/intro.html)) must have the GPIO jumper installed in the '26' position for this to work.
 If you want to use GPIO 13 or 6 instead (by moving the DigiLink GPIO jumper), you can edit the `/usr/local/bin/shutdown_button.py` file and set the `use_button` variable to 13 or 6 respectively.
 The [Nexus DR-X](http://wb7fhc.com/intro.html) board is hard wired to GPIO 26 for this purpose - it cannot be changed.
 - Watchdog service is enabled.
 If the Pi locks up, it *should* automatically reboot within 10 seconds.
-- Includes a GUI called the "Updater" (__Raspberry > Hamradio > Nexus Updater__) to make it easier to install and update various ham applications.
+- Includes a GUI called the "Updater" (__Raspberry > Hamradio > Update Pi and Ham Software__) to make it easier to install and update various ham applications.
 - Supports bootup user scripting based on the lever positions of the piano switch on the [Nexus DR-X](http://wb7fhc.com/intro.html) board.
 A sample user script is in `/home/pi/pianoX.sh.example`.
 Here's more information about [how it works](https://github.com/AG7GN/hampi-utilities/blob/master/README.md#check-piano-script).

 ## New in This Version

-- Latest OS (Buster 10.6) and Raspberry Pi application updates.
+- Latest OS and Raspberry Pi application updates.
-- Buster 10.6 has a new easy to use printer manager in __Rapsberry > Preferences > Print Settings__.
-The __Manage Printers__ menu item is still there and opens the CUPS web interface. __Print Settings__ is easier to work with, though.
-- Incorporates Fe-Pi sound card in Raspbian's new embrace of [PulseAudio](https://github.com/AG7GN/nexus-audio/blob/main/README.md).
-- Fldigi, Flrig, Flmsg, Direwolf and pat have been updated to the latest versions.
+- Fldigi, Flrig and Flmsg have been updated to the latest versions.
-- A new Updater, the __Nexus Updater__, has replaced __Update Pi and Ham Apps__.
-- These apps are now available for installation in the __Nexus Updater__:

-	- CQRLog
-	- Gpredict
-	- Linpac
-	- QSSTV
-	- Uronode
-	- YAAC

-	*Important:* Note that I have not tested these applications beyond making sure they install on the Nexus!
-Also, the Updater only installs applications.
-It does not configure them for you.
-Consult the documentation for the app for information on configuring it.

-	If you use an application that can use PulseAudio, start your application like this:

-		PULSE_SINK=fepi-playback PULSE_SOURCE=fepi-capture name-of-application [arguments]

-	This will tell PulseAudio to use the Fe-Pi card for the sound for this application.
+- GUIs for configuring and monitoring Direwolf APRS, and ARDOP + pat have been added.
+- `tnc.sh` script and associated configuration files `tnc-left.conf` and `tnc-right.conf` have been deprecated and removed from the Hamradio menu.
+The same with the `direwolf-left.conf` and `direwolf-right.conf` files.
+Use the __Direwolf APRS GUI__ or __Direwolf TNC and pat GUI__ instead.
+- New __RMS Gateway Manager__ GUI has been added for those interested in running a Winlink Gateway.
+- "Rebranded" from __Hampi__ to __Nexus__ to avoid confusion with unrelated Raspberry Pi project called "HamPi".

 ## GPIO Pins

 The Nexus DR-X Pi image and the Nexus DR-X board use the following GPIO pins (BCM numbering):